hmac/kite/README.md

 ### Typeclasses

-Lam doesn't support typeclasses in the traditional sense.
+Kite doesn't support typeclasses in the traditional sense.
 Instead, it takes the [Scrap Your Typeclasses](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html) philosophy and extends it with some extra tooling.
-Typeclasses in Lam are just record types, like this:
+Typeclasses in Kite are just record types, like this:
 ```haskell
 type Eq a = Eq { eq : a -> a -> Bool }